Armiin-h/Persian-Music-School/README.md

 # Music-School-Website

-For my Database Lab final project, with another undergraduate student, we created a website for managing music schools.
+We created a website for managing music schools.
 We developed both front and back ends and designed different UI/UX for students and managers.
 They could access their personalized panel through automatic authentication.